 Dental veneers can address a number of aesthetic issues, but are they a permanent solution?
-Our Sydney dentists review the purpose of these restorations, and factors that affect longevity.
+Our Sydney dentists review the purpose of these restorations and the factors that affect longevity.

 What are dental veneers?